Spatiotemporal stability of periodic travelling waves in a heteroclinic-cycle model: Existence of periodic travelling waves

-Now we review some results from \cite{postlethwaite2017, postlethwaite2019}.
-Figure \ref{fig:ODEbif} shows the bifurcation diagram of the travelling-frame system \cref{eq:6ODEs} for varying $\gamma$ and $\zeta$, with $\sigma=3.2$.
-The red line is the locus of Hopf bifurcation (HB) and the grey curve is the locus of fold bifurcation of periodic orbits (F).
-The three blue-shaded curves are three different types of heteroclinic bifurcations: heteroclinic flip bifurcation (Flip), Belyakov-Devaney-type heteroclinic bifurcation (BD) and resonance heteroclinic bifurcation (Res).
-The flip bifurcation in system \cref{eq:6ODEs} is a degenerate heteroclinic bifurcation where each heteroclinic orbit is no longer tangent to the weak direction of the unstable manifold, but rather, tangent to the subspace spanned by the strong directions.
-This bifurcation can be traced using a two-point boundary value problem set-up in conjunction with numerical continuation.
-The bifurcation BD arises when two of the expanding eigenvalues of the saddle equilibria are equal, and the resonance heteroclinic bifurcation occurs when the heteroclinic orbit involves two eigenvalues of the same magnitude but opposite signs.
-The codimension-two bifurcation points $c_1, c_2$ and $c_3$ (black dots) are the meeting points of bifurcations F and Flip, of bifurcations BD and Flip, and of bifurcations Res and BD, respectively.
-The unfolding of these codimension-two bifurcations is not well understood and left for future work.
+\Cref{fig:ODEbif} shows the bifurcation diagram of the travelling-frame system~\cref{eq:6ODEs} for varying $\gamma$ and $\zeta$, with $\sigma=3.2$.
+The red line is the locus of Hopf bifurcation~(HB) and the grey curve is the locus of fold bifurcation of periodic orbits~(F).
+The three blue-shaded curves are three different types of heteroclinic bifurcations: heteroclinic flip bifurcation~(Flip), Belyakov--Devaney-type heteroclinic bifurcation~(BD) and resonance heteroclinic bifurcation~(Res).
+The flip bifurcation in system~\cref{eq:6ODEs} is a degenerate heteroclinic bifurcation where each heteroclinic orbit is no longer tangent to the weak direction of the unstable manifold, but rather, tangent to the subspace spanned by the strong directions.
+We trace this bifurcation using a two-point boundary value problem set-up in conjunction with numerical continuation.
+The bifurcation~BD arises when two of the expanding eigenvalues of the saddle equilibria are equal, and the resonance heteroclinic bifurcation occurs when the heteroclinic orbit involves two eigenvalues of the same magnitude but opposite signs.
+The codimension-two bifurcation points $c_1, c_2$ and $c_3$ (black dots) are the meeting points of bifurcation curves~F and~Flip, of curves~BD and~Flip, and of curves~Res and~BD, respectively.
+Note that in \cite{postlethwaite2019}, preliminary numerical results suggested that $c_1=c_2$.
+Here, we have repeated the calculations more carefully and show that this is generally not the case.